wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.8.8 =
+- Fixed an issue with the account expiry when it is set to 1 year.

 = 1.8.7 =
 - Updated the registration form validation code to not accept apostrophe character in the username field.